Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 );

-You can have a closer look to the wind production
+You can have a closer look at the wind production.

 s.energy_balance.plot.line(